helmedeiros/pricing-observability/docs/architecture/decisions/0002-traces-phase.md

 ## Status

-Proposed — proposes the v0.0.2 traces phase from ADR-0001: an OTel Collector container ingests OTLP spans from platform services and exports them to Jaeger, which writes to the existing Elasticsearch instance the v0.0.1 logs phase already stands up.
-Operators access traces via Jaeger UI on host port 16686. v0.0.2 ships even though only markup-svc emits spans today — `markup-svc/ADR-0009` shipped the OTel span decorator and the binary accepts `--otel-enabled`; per-request spans land in Jaeger as soon as the compose sets the flag + OTLP exporter env vars. decision-gateway and traffic-gen span emission stays as separate per-repo ADRs in those repos.
+Accepted — ships the v0.0.2 traces phase: an OTel Collector container ingests OTLP spans from platform services and exports them to Jaeger, which writes to the existing Elasticsearch instance the v0.0.1 logs phase already stands up.
+Operators access traces via Jaeger UI on host port 16686.
+Validated end-to-end against `markup-svc:v0.1.5` which bootstraps the OTLP gRPC exporter via `markup-svc/ADR-0016` — per-request `markup.decider.decide` spans appear in Jaeger UI within seconds of a `/decide` call, with `rule.markup.adapter` / `rule.markup.rule` / `rule.markup.factor` / `rule.markup.correlation_id` attributes per `markup-svc/ADR-0009`. decision-gateway and traffic-gen span emission stays as separate per-repo ADRs in those repos.

 ## Context

 ADR-0001 named v0.0.2 as the metrics phase and v0.0.3 as the traces phase.
 The original ordering was metrics-first because none of the three platform services shipped `/metrics` endpoints at the time — Prometheus would scrape nothing useful.
 But the user's stated near-term goal is **performance investigation of markup-svc and decision-gateway**, and traces are the right tool for that:

 - markup-svc already emits per-`Decide` spans via the OTel decorator (ADR-0009 in markup-svc).
-The exporter side is missing — the compose does not set `--otel-enabled` + `OTEL_EXPORTER_OTLP_ENDPOINT` today, so the spans drop on the floor.
+The exporter side is missing — the compose does not set `--otel-enabled` + `OTEL_EXPORTER_OTLP_ENDPOINT` today, and even when it does, the binary in earlier tags ships the decorator only, not the SDK; spans land on the no-op TracerProvider. markup-svc closes that latter gap in its own ADR-0016 / v0.1.5; this ADR consumes that release.
 - Per-rule + per-decorator latency is the question operators actually have when they want to find the bottleneck.
 Metrics give counts and histograms; traces give the per-request waterfall that shows whether the swap.Decider lock pair or the indexed engine's evaluation is dominant at a given QPS.

 So the v0.0.x ordering swaps: traces become v0.0.2; metrics moves to v0.0.3 (and lands once at least one platform service ships `/metrics`).
 The phased rollout commitment from ADR-0001 holds; the order is repriotized for the user's investigation need.